 However, a Will is vital for legally protecting your wishes, legacy and loved ones in the event of your passing.
 We strongly recommend drawing up a Will to safeguard your property or assets, and to provide financially for your spouse or civil partner, or children.

 Why is it important to make a Will?

-There are many reasons why we should all make a Will, below are a few examples:
+There is a compelling list of reasons why you should make a Will.
+Below are a few key examples:

-- The person that you appoint as your Executor can take decisions about your Estate immediately after your death.
-This will make everything much simpler and quicker for your loved ones to sort out at a very difficult time.
+- The person that you appoint as your Executor can make decisions about your Estate immediately after your death.
+This will facilitate the process and make it much simpler and quicker for your loved ones to make arrangements at a very difficult time.

-- If you have children who are under the age of 16 years then through your Will you are able to nominate Guardians and make financial provision for your children.
-In the event of the death of both parents, arrangements will have been made by you for their future welfare.
+- If you have children who are under the age of 16, then through your Will you are able to nominate legal Guardians and make financial provisions for your children.
+In the event of the death of both parents, you can rest assured their future welfare is secure.

-- If a relative or friend is dependant upon you in some way, you can make the right provisions in your Will to bequeath an appropriate part of your Estate to your dependant.
+- If you have any relatives or friends who are financially or legally dependent upon you in some way, your Will enables you to make provisions to bequeath an appropriate part of your Estate to your dependant.

 A properly drawn up Will gives you real peace of mind.
-You can make provisions for your partner and family, and know that your wishes will be carried out.
+You can make provisions for your partner and family, and rest safe in the knowledge that your wishes will be carried out.

 Why use a Solicitor to write your Will?

 A Will drawn up by us, or a Solicitor, can address who the Beneficiaries are in a clear, effective and more importantly a legally valid way.